septag/Junkyard/README.md

 - *TestIO*: Synthetic IO (Async) tests.
 Before running this one, make sure to run the script `code/Tests/TestIO.bat` (or `code/Tests/TestIO.sh`).

 ### Remote Asset Baking
-Optionally. you can load bake assets remotely through TCP/IP.
+Optionally. you can load bake assets remotely through TCP/IP connection.
 For example, on mobile platforms, There is no deployment of source assets on the device and APKs are kept light and does not contain anything other than executable binaries.
 So for those platforms, it is actually a requirement to bake assets remotely, after they are baked, they will be cached on the target device.

 So to run on mobile/consoles platforms that require server-side asset baking, you should always first start up `JunkyardTool`.
 It's either included in windows solution or you can use the quick batch scripts that builds and runs it: `scripts/Build/build-run-tool.bat`.